dmcgillen/lein-dynamodb-local/README.md

 A Leiningen 2 plugin providing a local DynamoDB instance to run tests against.

 This starts an instance of DynamoDB Local (http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html) provided by Amazon and shuts it down once any proceeding tasks have completed.
 DynamoDB Local is packaged with the plugin and does not need to be downloaded separately.
-The plugin puts the DynamoDB Local libraries into your system's temp directory.
+The plugin unpacks the DynamoDB Local libraries into your system's temp directory, and removes them upon task completion.

 ## Important